molily/molily.de/_posts/2019-02-03-testing-angular.md

 This causes the Observable to emit the translation and complete.
 The `TranslatePipe` receives the translation and saves it.

-To see it in effect, we need to start a change detection cycle.
-Then, the translation is visible in the DOM.
+To see a change in the DOM, we need to start a change detection cycle. `transform` is called for the second time and returns the correct translation.

 ```typescript
 it('translates the key, async service response', fakeAsync(() => {